wa120/jqcomp/README.md

 jquery MVC
 =================

+This works is clinet-side MVC architecture and Modularized Javascript by asynchronous

 View wirtes width HTML DOM and can use anything server page language create.

 Controller writes width closure in js file and loads by asynchronous